blog

 Most orchids experience a significant difference in their natural habitat between the temperatures during the day and the ones at night.

-This is why many growers who keep their plants indoors or in greenhouses manipulate the temperature in such a way that it drops a minimum of 10 degrees during the night, especially in the fall and in winter, since many orchids form buds at this time.
-Manipulating temperatures this way on the thermostat will promote budding in the orchids.
+This is why many growers who keep their plants indoors or in greenhouses manipulate the temperature so that it drops a minimum of 10 degrees during the night, especially in the fall and winter, since many orchids form buds at this time.
+Manipulating temperatures this way with your thermostat will promote budding in the orchids.

-However, different orchids still have different temperature requirements.
-There are three temperature groupings for them: warm growers, intermediate growers, and cool growers.
+However, different orchids have different temperature requirements.
+There are three main temperature groupings: warm growers, intermediate growers, and cool growers.
 These groupings pertain to the lowest temperature that the plants prefer at nighttime during the winter.
-However, most orchids can still withstand lower or higher temperatures without any severe damage.
+However, most orchids can withstand lower or higher temperatures without severe damage.

 Meanwhile, a cool grower prefers winter nights to be 50 degrees Fahrenheit (10 degrees Celsius).
 Cool growers include odontoglossums and cymbidiums.